ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Whitewater-Rafting-BSA/index.md

 ## Boardsailing BSA Award Requirements

-The 50-Miler Award is presented to each qualifying individual for satisfactory participation in an approved trip.
-In order to qualify for the award, the group of which the individual is a member must fulfill all of the following advancement, conservation, leadership, and service requirements:
+The Whitewater Rafting BSA Award recognizes the challenge and adventure of participation in a rafting trip conducted by outfitters or councils.

 {{#requirements}}
 1. Before fulfilling the following requirements, successfully complete the BSA swimmer test.